gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Why

-1. We want customers always running the latest release of Teleport to always be secure, have access to the latest features, and not deal with the pain of updating the agents.
+1. We want customers to run the latest release of Teleport so that they are secure and have access to the latest features.
+2. We do not want customers to deal with the pain of updating agents installed on their own infrastructure.
-2. Reduce Teleport Cloud operational costs of contacting customers with old agents.
+3. We want to reduce the operational cost of customers running old agents.
-   Make updating easier for self-hosted customers so we don't have to provide support for older Teleport versions.
-3. Increase reliability to 99.99%.
+   For Cloud customers, this will allow us to support fewer simultaneous cluster versions and reduce support load.
+   For self-hosted customers, this will reduce support load associated with debugging old versions of Teleport.
+4. Providing 99.99% availability for customers requires us to maintain that level of availability at the agent-level as well as the cluster-level.

 The current systemd updater does not meet those requirements:
-- its use of package managers leads users to accidentally upgrade Teleport
+- Its use of package managers leads users to accidentally upgrade Teleport.
-- the installation process is complex and users end up installing the wrong version of Teleport
+- Its installation process is complex and users end up installing the wrong version of Teleport.
-- the current update process does not provide safeties to protect against broken updates
+- Its update process does not provide safeties to protect against broken updates.
-- many customers are not adopting the existing updater because they want to control when updates happen
+- Customers are not adopting the existing updater because they want to control when updates happen.
-- we don't offer a nice user experience for self-hosted users, this ends up in a marginal automatic updates adoption and does not reduce the cost of upgrading self-hosted clusters.
+- We do not offer a nice user experience for self-hosted users.
+This results in a marginal automatic updates adoption and does not reduce the cost of upgrading self-hosted clusters.

 ## How

-The new agent automatic updates will rely on a separate updating binary controlling which Teleport version is installed.
-The automatic updates will be implemented via incremental improvements over the existing mechanism:
+The new agent automatic updates will rely on a separate `teleport-update` binary controlling which Teleport version is installed.
+Automatic updates will be implemented via incrementally:

-- Phase 1: introduce a new updater binary not relying on package managers
+- Phase 1: Introduce a new updater binary which does not rely on package managers.
+Allow tctl to roll out updates to all agents.
+- Phase 2: Add the ability for the agent updater to immediately revert a faulty update.
-- Phase 2: introduce the concept of agent update groups and make the users chose in which order groups are updated
+- Phase 3: Introduce the concept of agent update groups and make users chose in which order groups are updated.
-- Phase 3: add the ability for the agent updater to immediately revert a faulty update
-- Phase 4: add a feedback mechanism for the Teleport inventory to track the agents of each group and their update status
+- Phase 4: Add a feedback mechanism for the Teleport inventory to track the agents of each group and their update status.
-- Phase 5: add the canary deployment strategy: a few agents are updated first, if they don't die, the whole group is updated
+- Phase 5: Add the canary deployment strategy: a few agents are updated first, if they don't die, the whole group is updated.
-- Phase 6: add the ability to perform slow and incremental version rollouts within an agent update group
+- Phase 6: Add the ability to perform slow and incremental version rollouts within an agent update group.

 The updater will be usable after phase 1, and will gain new capabilities after each phase.
+After phase 2, the new updater will have feature-parity with the old updater.
+The existing auto-updates mechanism will remain unchanged throughout the process, and deprecated in the future.

 Future phases might change as we are working on the implementation and collecting real-world feedback and experience.

 ### Resources

-We will introduce 2 user-facing resources:
+We will introduce two user-facing resources:

 1. The `autoupdate_config` resource, owned by the Teleport user.
 This resource allows Teleport users to configure:
-   - if automatic updates are enabled, disabled, or temporarily suspended
+   - Whether automatic updates are enabled, disabled, or temporarily suspended
-   - in which order their agents should be updated (`dev` before `staging` before `prod`)
+   - The order in which their agents should be updated (`dev` before `staging` before `prod`)
-   - when should the updates start
+   - When updates should start

    The resource will look like:
    ```yaml